miyagaw61/exgdb/README.md

 * `parseheap` -- Customized parseheap command of Pwngdb
 * ... and all commands of peda and Pwngdb.

-## New Commands / Methods of ExgdbCmd:
+## New Commands / New Methods of ExgdbCmd:

 * `nextnow, nn <count>` -- Show instructions after now program-counter
 * `prevnow, pn <count>` -- Show instructions before now program-counter